zhrexx/fe/doc/impl.md

 ## Macros
 Macros work similar to functions, but receive their arguments unevaluated and return code which is evaluated in the scope of the caller.
-The first time a macro is called the code which called it is replaced by the generated code, such that the macro itself is only ran once in each place it is called.
-For example, we could define the following macro to increment a value by one:
+The first time a macro is called, the generated code replaces the code which called it, such that the macro itself is only run once in each place it is called.
+For example, we could define the following macro to increase a value by one:

 ```clojure
 (= incr